markstringer-dti/markstringer-dti.github.io/dti.md

 Maybe this is because I'm asking the wrong question.
 Maybe if I talked about a happy product rather than a happy project, I would get better answers.
 But this simple exercise shows something project managers already know.
 People think that project management is almost entirely about keeping promises.
 They think it's about being on time and keeping to budget.
 They forget what's actually important.
 Whatever the project is producing needs to be valuable to somebody.
 Sometimes that value isn't cash.
 Often that value isn't just cash.
 But in a lot of cases, it would be good if the project made money.
 And if it did, it wouldn't matter, or certainly wouldn't matter so much, if it were late and over budget.

 For me, commitment and consistency is the electric cattle prod of project management.
-People who are inexperienced in delivering projects often think that keeping promises is the most important thing, if not the only thing.
+People who don't have experience of delivering projects often think that keeping promises is the most important thing, if not the only thing.
 They forget about "valuable to customers" they forget about "makes money."
 But they also seem to think that it's the best and most powerful way of making the people involved in a project do their bidding.
 And, I really, really hate to admit it, but they're right.

 Commitment and consistency is a powerful way of controlling people.
 It's so powerful that it still has power, even when it's been used against people who didn't make a commitment.
 It's still powerful even in situations that aren't consistent.
 This is what I call "commitment and consistency Jujitsu."